As a screenwriter I've collaborated with super-talented artists in reality TV and indie film.

 This show explored the surprising histories of iconic fashion items through short animations and expert interviews.

-As Show Writer and Lead Editor, I worked closely with producers to ensure each episode captured their tone and vision for the series.
+As Show Writer and Lead Editor, I worked closely with the writers and producers to ensure each episode captured the tone and vision for the series.

 Here's a sample segment from Ep.
 104: “The Pea Coat"...